Gloucester Road, Bristol: History

 The road has been part of the coaching route from Bristol to Gloucester since the Middle Ages, as the name suggests, though the historic route south of it took a different route to the city centre via Cotham Road and Horfield Road, while traffic today goes via Cheltenham Road and Stokes Croft.
 It had become built-up along its length around 1888.

 Shops and traders settled on the road in the late 19th century.
 At the turn of the 20th, there were a high concentration of butchers and grocers, as was typical for the time, but these were gradually replaced by pubs, cafes and charity shops.
 The street was home to Rooted Records, the central location of the Bristol dubstep scene until closure in 2010.

 The Bristol North Baths were based on Gloucester Road, and the building is Grade II listed.
 Opening in 1915, they once included an annex for "slipper baths" that catered for individual bathing, as opposed to swimming in a group.
 The annex was demolished and became a car park in 2002, while the main baths closed in 2005.
 The building is awaiting redevelopment into flats.
 Along with the Bristol Flyer at No. 96 next door, the baths were used for location shots in the television sitcoms Only Fools and Horses and The Young Ones.
 Although Bristol City Council has invested £3m in redeveloping the North Baths, progress has continually stalled, as hidden structural problems have been uncovered.
 In 2016, the council reported an extra £1.5 million would be required to complete the project.

+In 2024, Gloucester Road was ranked third best in the UK for independent shops in an analysis by American Express.

 Shopping

 Gloucester Road is well known for independent shops.
-In 2012, its only chain store was a branch of Somerfield.
+In 2004, its only chain store was a branch of Somerfield.
 It has survived due to the concentration of middle class housing on either side of the road, whose occupiers prefer local goods.
 A Bristol Post report suggested "you can buy anything you could ever need" on Gloucester Road, and that it captured the independent spirit of the local community well.
 A Barratt Homes report has described Gloucester Road as having the longest row of independent shops in Europe.

 The Grape & Grind, an off licence at No. 101, was established in 2010, and includes an enomatic wine dispenser.
 Reclaimers Reclamation at No. 307, specialises in furniture recycled from other products, such as kitchen worktop made from the slate off a snooker table.
 Along with the craft shop Fig at No. 206, these shops were featured as part of the ten best independent shops in Bristol in a report by The Guardian.

 Crawford's Newsagents, at No. 200, has been trading since the Victorian era.

-The Drapers Arms, a pub, is at No. 447.
-It is currently being converted into a micropub with locally brewed beer and a lack of fruit machines and juke boxes.
+The Drapers Arms, No. 447, is a micropub with locally brewed beer and a lack of fruit machines and juke boxes.
+The name reflects the history of the site as a draper's shop.